 Some parents try to keep the other parent away from the kids, even though they’re legally allowed to see them.
 If you’re tempted to do this, note that you could be held in contempt of court for not following the guidelines set for child visitation.
 Even if your ex is behind on child support, you still have to let him or her see the kids, as that is a separate issue.

 If your ex is the one refusing visitation to you, contact a lawyer immediately.
-At the Law Offices of H. William Edgar, we have experience handling family law cases of all kinds and can help you solve your child visitation issues.
+At the Edgar & Dow, we have experience handling family law cases of all kinds and can help you solve your child visitation issues.
 We have offices located in Riverside, Temecula, Anaheim and Palm Desert.
 Let Edgar Family law assist you with all family and matrimonial law issues.